JohnDavidGordon/readtune/README.md

 ReadTune is a personalised readability calibration tool.

-Rather than assuming which font, spacing, colours, or layout work best for a reader, ReadTune learns individual preferences through a series of adaptive A B testing.
+Rather than assuming which font, spacing, colours, or layout work best for a reader, ReadTune learns individual preferences through a series of adaptive A/B testing.

 Users are shown two versions of the same text and select the version they find easier to read.